 -

 Scoop batter into muffin cups, filling them about ⅔ full.
-Top with crumb mixture.
+If using crumb topping, sprinkle it onto the tops of each muffin.

 -

-Bake until golden brown and set.
-(A toothpick interested into the center of the muffins should come out clean.)
-About 20 minutes.
+Bake until the muffins golden brown and set.
+A toothpick inserted into the center of the muffins should come out clean, about 20 minutes.

 -

 Remove the pans from the oven.
-Allow the muffins to cool in the pans for five minutes and then transfer to a wire rack to cool completely.
+Allow the muffins to cool in the pans for 10 minutes and then transfer to a wire rack to cool completely.

 Recipe Notes